mpv-player/mpv/DOCS/man/options.rst

     into white instead.
 This makes images feel more natural, at the cost of reducing information about out-of-range colors.

-    The default of 1.0 provides a good balance that roughly matches the look and feel of the ACES ODT curves.
+    The default of 0.5 provides a good balance.
+This value is weaker than the ACES ODT curves' recommendation, but works better for most content in practice.
 A setting of 0.0 disables this option.

 ``--gamut-warning``
     If enabled, mpv will mark all clipped/out-of-gamut pixels that exceed a